johannschopplich/unlazy/docs/guide/seo-considerations.md

 ## Detects Bots and Crawlers

-unlazy provided includes an exported function called `isCrawler` that detects if the visitor is a bot or a crawler.
+unlazy includes an exported function called `isCrawler` that detects if the visitor is a bot or a crawler.
 This is useful to ensure that the full-quality image is loaded and indexed by search engines.
 The library trusts that bots and crawlers can evaluate the `srcset` attribute and load the appropriate image based on their needs.

 The `isCrawler` function checks the user agent string for common bot and crawler identifiers and determines if the `onscroll` event is supported by the browser.
 This information is then used to decide whether to immediately load the full-quality image or to use the blurry placeholder approach for the specific visitor.